 4. Best Premium: IQAir AirVisual Pro

 The IQAir AirVisual Pro is a professional-grade air quality monitor that delivers CO2 tracking alongside enterprise-level PM2.5 sensing and a unique outdoor AQI integration.
-At $499, it is the most expensive monitor in our lineup — but it targets a specific buyer who needs precision, data depth, and outdoor air quality context that no other consumer monitor provides.
+At $329.99, it matches the Airthings View Plus in price — but it targets a specific buyer who needs precision, data depth, and outdoor air quality context that no other consumer monitor provides.

 The 7-inch color touchscreen is the largest display in this category, showing real-time CO2, PM2.5, temperature, humidity, and outdoor AQI data from the IQAir global sensor network.
 This outdoor integration is the AirVisual Pro's defining feature: you can see at a glance whether outdoor air quality is better or worse than your indoor air, which directly informs whether opening windows will help or hurt.
 During wildfire season or high-pollution days, this context is invaluable.